makers-for-life/makair/README.md

 ### 2. Control Unit Runtime

 The Control Unit should be built and ran on the Raspberry Pi 4 using instructions available on the [Control Unit](https://github.com/makers-for-life/makair-control-ui) documentation.
+You should flash the system image readily available in the [Files](https://github.com/makers-for-life/makair-files) repository.

 👋 _If you need help on this step, you may [open an issue](https://github.com/makers-for-life/makair-control-ui/issues/new)._